mujeebks/hSales/README.md

 3,type the command npm install (this will install all the packages which are already in the package.json)-- do this only for first time
 4,type npm run start (this will start the node application and a couple of command windows may open)

+TEST API working or not
-Recommented IDE for node api is vscode
+goto http://yourlocalip:4001/api/Masters/Categories in your browser Recommented IDE for node api is vscode